Gh0st0ne/Fish/README.md

 | `Flask server host`  | The local IP your flask server will run on. `Default: 127.0.0.1`                                                                    |
 | `Flask server port`  | The port your flask server will run on. `Default: 80`                                                                               |
 | `Use ngrok`          | This uses `nGrok`to to forward the phishing page to a public domain.
 More on this [here][1]. `Default: n`                           |
+## Legal
+Usage of `Fish` for attacking targets without prior mutual consent is illegal.
+It's the end user's responsibility to obey all applicable local, state and federal laws.
+Developers assume no liability and are not responsible for any misuse or damage caused by this program.
+Only use for educational purposes.
+White hat hackers, best of luck, make sure you have consent!

 ## Contribution
 We have built this with our ❤️.
 If you would like to contribute, please read [how to contribute/contributing guidelines](https://github.com/aarav2you/Fish/blob/dev/CONTRIBUTING.md).
 If you would like to suggest, please open an issue with the label **Enhancement**.